Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Method

 \subsection{Automatic Prompt Placement}

 In our experimental trials, we find that the model performance is disparate with the different placements of DVP.
 Meanwhile, for VL tasks with various definitions, a static setting is suboptimal to PLM adaption.
-To this end, we further propose a \textit{\textbf{$k$}-\textbf{A}rmed \textbf{B}andit based \textbf{A}utomatic \textbf{P}rompt \textbf{P}lacement} algorithm, denoted as KAB-APP, as is shown in Fig. \ref{fig2}. (c).
+To this end, we propose a \textit{\textbf{$k$}-\textbf{A}rmed \textbf{B}andit based \textbf{A}utomatic \textbf{P}rompt \textbf{P}lacement} algorithm (KAB-APP) as shown in the left half of Fig. \ref{fig2}.

 \textbf{Problem Definition.} The target of KAB-APP is to automatically find out the insertion layer that can lead to the best performance of DVP.
 Thus, we consider the prompt placement as a policy action and model the search process as a $k$-armed bandit problem.